 - Describe how you will utilise partnership working to ensure that the Services will complement and avoid duplication with similar existing delivery in the Lot Area? - Describe how you will assess the skills, needs and barriers to engagement of Participants and employers in the whole LOT Area.
-Describe how: - o you will identify Participants' skills needs and barriers to learning and progression (for example for those Participants with additional learning needs); and

-- o you will design the Services to meet and overcome these barriers to learning for Participants within the whole LOT area as set out in Part 4 of the Specification. - Tell us how you will provide Services that take into account conditions prevailing in the Lot Area with respect to the current employment market, social and economic conditions and market intelligence. - Tell us how you will provide Services that are flexible and are capable of responding to reflect any changes to local conditions, new priorities or opportunities and changes to economic and political landscape. - List your proposed partners and stakeholders (not subcontractors) on the Partners Tab in the workbook (this information may be verified prior to award of contract).
+Describe how: o you will identify Participants' skills needs and barriers to learning and progression (for example for those Participants with additional learning needs); and - o you will design the Services to meet and overcome these barriers to learning for Participants within the whole LOT area as set out in Part 4 of the Specification. - Tell us how you will provide Services that take into account conditions prevailing in the Lot Area with respect to the current employment market, social and economic conditions and market intelligence. - Tell us how you will provide Services that are flexible and are capable of responding to reflect any changes to local conditions, new priorities or opportunities and changes to economic and political landscape. - List your proposed partners and stakeholders (not subcontractors) on the Partners Tab in the workbook (this information may be verified prior to award of contract).
 Tell us how you will engage with them.
 Describe your engagement with proposed partners and stakeholders in connection with the Services that will be provided under the new Contract and how will they add value to your delivery model

-- We (Twin & our supply chain) will deliver across Leicestershire, recognising that there are significant variances in terms of (actual & perceived) economic activity, culture & geography i.e. market towns versus city.
+☐ We (Twin & our supply chain) will deliver across C2C, recognising that there are significant variances in terms of (actual & perceived) economic activity, culture & geography.
 We commit to responsible stewardship of public funds & adding value to existing services.
-We actively participate REDACTED UNDER FOIA SECTION 43(2).
-We have co-working/referral relationships with training providers & colleges eg. REDACTED UNDER FOIA SECTION 43(2) along with strategic groups such as REDACTED UNDER FOIA SECTION 43(2) enabling us to keep continually apprised of local provision & ensuring that proposed delivery embeds into, & adds value to the local skills & employment offer. - Nationally we work with partners such as REDACTED UNDER FOIA SECTION 43(2) to achieve mutual objectives This is further supported through established relationships with REDACTED UNDER FOIA SECTION 43(2) across the area.
-We work with REDACTED UNDER FOIA SECTION 43(2) to co-produce events which develop understanding of the breadth of provision across LLLEP between providers & other stakeholders.
-Links and understanding of the wellbeing agenda are strengthened through positioning on the REDACTED UNDER FOIA SECTION 43(2). - Partnership working is strengthened by the use of market intelligence e.g. REDACTED UNDER FOIA SECTION 43(2).

-This informs our commitment to developing learners digital competence as a cross cutting theme - responding to the growth of digital skill requirements in all sectors & widely recognised skills shortages.
-We work with employers through REDACTED UNDER FOIA SECTION 43(2), our own networks and forums such as REDACTED UNDER FOIA SECTION 43(2) (recognising the value of SME's to the local economy) provide a granular understanding of the variances in opportunities, labour market needs & participant circumstances across the area.
-We embed with target communities (e.g. BAME) via linguistic capacity of staff, & participation in networks eg. REDACTED UNDER FOIA SECTION 43(2).
+We actively participate in REDACTED UNDER FOIA SECTION 43(2) & have co-working/referral relationships with REDACTED UNDER FOIA SECTION 43(2) along with network groups such as REDACTED UNDER FOIA SECTION 43(2) enabling us to keep continually apprised of local provision & ensuring that proposed delivery embeds into & adds value to the local skills & employment offer. □ Nationally we work with partners such as REDACTED UNDER FOIA SECTION 43(2) to achieve mutual objectives This is further supported through established relationships with REDACTED UNDER FOIA SECTION 43(2) across the area.
+We work with REDACTED UNDER FOIA SECTION 43(2) to coproduce events, developing our understanding of the breadth of provision across C2C between providers & other stakeholders.
+We engage with the REDACTED UNDER FOIA SECTION 43(2) we understand local delivery and commit to avoiding duplication.
+Partnership working is strengthened by market intelligence e.g. REDACTED UNDER FOIA SECTION 43(2).
+This informs our commitment to developing participants digital competence as a cross cutting theme - responding to the growth of digital skills requirements in all sectors & widely recognised skills shortages.
+We work with employers via REDACTED UNDER FOIA SECTION provide a granular understanding of variances in opportunities, skills gaps, labour market needs & participant circumstances across area.